JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8025 days**.

-And here is a just a random fact -  **Watermelon is considered a good gift to give a host in Japan and China**.
+And here is a just a random fact -  **Next to man, the porpoise is the most intelligent creature on earth**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)